rodrigopr/redis-keeper/README.md

 ----

 ### Using:
-You can get the last version at: [Download 0.1](https://github.com/rodrigopr/redis-keeper/releases/download/v0.1/redis-keeper-0.1-bin.zip).
+You can get the latest version at: [Download 0.1](https://github.com/rodrigopr/redis-keeper/releases/download/v0.1/redis-keeper-0.1-bin.zip).
-To start the system execute: `bin/redis-keeper.sh conf/keeper.conf`
+To start the system, execute: `bin/redis-keeper.sh conf/keeper.conf`

 ##### To build from source(maven required):
 ```bash